Sir-Miraculous/Sway/README.md

 paru -S swaync sddm flameshot swaybg waybar gnome-calendar pwvucontrol networkmanager xfce4-power-manager nwg-bar luminance blueman ttf-jetbrains-mono-nerd ulauncher clipman swaynag wireplumber pipewire alacritty
 ```

-The copy all the files to the .config file in your Home directory
+Then copy all the files to the .config file in your Home directory